apjanco/PH_article/README.md

 ## Export Our Data

 The final step in this section is to export our matches in the [tab separated value (TSV) format required by the World Historical Gazetteer](https://github.com/LinkedPasts/linked-places).
 If you’ve used a spreadsheet program like Excel or Google Sheets, then you’re familiar with tabular data.
 This is structured information that has rows and columns.
 To store tabular data in a simple format, programmers often use tab-separated value (TSV) files.
 These are simple text files with symbols that split the text into rows and columns.
-Rows are separated by the new line character \n.
-The row is split into columns by tabs (\t).
+Rows are separated by the new line character `\n`.
+The row is split into columns by tabs `\t`.

 ```python
 start_date = 1800